SaumyaRaj128/Project2/README.md

 # New Projects

-This project waas created from local system.
+This project was created from local system.